DMU Dual Degree Options

 M.P.H. + M.H.A.

-Students enrolled in DMU’s M.P.H. program may be eligible for a dual degree combining M.P.H./M.H.A.
-To apply for a dual degree, students must first complete 9 semester hours in the M.P.H. program.
+Students interested in pursuing a dual MPH/MHA degree option must complete at least nine (9) credits in his/her primary program, and then apply through the admissions office.
 The dual degree curriculum involves several overlapping course credits, bringing the total number of hours required to earn a dual degree to 78 semester hours.

-Current DMU students may apply through the SOPHAS Express, our centralized application service partner.
-All documents may be submitted through your SOPHAS online application.
-Transcripts and test scores do not need to be submitted, these documents will be obtained from the registrar’s office.
-Learn more about the application process.
+Current DMU students may apply through the DMU Direct Application.
+All documents may be submitted through your DMU direct application.
+Transcripts and test scores do not need to be submitted, these documents will be obtained from the registrar's office.

 Current clinical students may be eligible to begin courses in the dual program during their second semester in the clinical program.